Neorichi/hiddentext/README.md

 # Add Chrome

-1. Go to chrome://extensions/
-2. Click Load unpacked extesion...
-3. Upload this repo in zip format
+1. Upload this repo in zip format
+2. Unzip the zip file
+3. Change the secret text into private_key (this secret is used for encryption in aes256)
+4. Go to chrome://extensions/
+5. Click Load unpacked extension...

 License